Trademark Registration in New Zealand. Register your trademark name, slogan, or logo today

 In New Zealand, a registered trademark will be lawfully protected for 10 years from the date of its certified registration.
 After 10 years, if the owner wishes for additional expansion for it to be kept operational, further official charges are to be paid to the New Zealand Ministry of Economy.

 When the renewal is not done as soon as possible, there will still be a grace period of 6 months.
-It must also be seen that a registered trademark can be asked to be cancelled by any interested party if the said trademark is not used for 5 consecutive years in the New Zealand from the date of its filing.
+It must also be seen that a registered trademark can be asked to be canceled by any interested party if the said trademark is not used for 5 consecutive years in New Zealand from the date of its filing.

 Trademark registration is valid for up to 10 years from the filing date of the application and is renewable for similar periods in New Zealand.
 The renewal fees of a trademark registration can be given in the final year of the registered period.
 Also, a grace period of three months is acceptable for the late renewal of a trademark with a fine.
 The renewal of a trademark is also printed in the Trademark Journal and also in 2 local daily newspapers.